chocobanaa/FCND-Estimation-CPP/README.md

 - CRITERIA : Implement a better rate gyro attitude integration scheme in the UpdateFromIMU() function.

-A small-angle approximation integration method is implemented in sample code.
-To Improve the performance, I used the a method(Nonlinear Complementary Filter) in ref 7.1.2 ["Estimation for Quadrotors"](https://www.overleaf.com/read/vymfngphcccj)
+sample code, a small-angle approximation integration method is implemented To Improve the performance, I used the a method(Nonlinear Complementary Filter) in ref 7.1.2 ["Estimation for Quadrotors"](https://www.overleaf.com/read/vymfngphcccj)
 qt is a quaternion for the Euler angle (Roll,Pitch, Yaw) and dq is a quaternian represent angular rates from the IMU in the body frame.
 Then predicted quaternion, qt bar is as follows: